yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-weakreference-class.md

 ## <a name="ctor"></a> Weakreference::weakreference — Konstruktor
-Udostępnia różne sposoby tworzenia weakreference —.
+Zapewnia różne sposoby, aby skonstruować WeakReference.

 ### <a name="syntax"></a>Składnia